ZHAW-Infosec-Research-Group/DIMBA/Vulnerabilities.md

 This document lists all vulnerabilities that are present in DIBA, including required preparations, the goals that should be achieved to demonstrate successful exploitation, and some helpful hints.

 Most of the vulnerabilities are within the app.
 However, there are also a few vulnerabilities on the server-side.
 Also the requirements for an attacker to exploit the different vulnerabilities vary.
-In some cases, the attacker is the actual legitimate owner of the device the attacker has to get access to the ANdroid device
+In some cases, the attacker is simply the user of the app, in other cases the attacker must get (temporarily) access to device of another user, sometimes the attacker must control another app on the device of another user, and in a few cases, the attacker even needs root access to the device.

-The vulnerabilites are rated as *easy*, *medium* and *hard*, reflecting the complexity of exploiting them.
-This complexity reflects the general effort and knowledge (also of helpful tools) required for exploitation.
+The vulnerabilites are rated as *easy*, *medium* and *hard*, giving an indication for the complexity of exploiting them.
+This complexity rating reflects the general effort and knowledge (also of helpful tools) required for exploitation.

 ### General issues